Award-winning Storytellers

 Materials Selection

-Whether exhibit or book project, the designer will provide samples for you to consider based on your budget and desired look.
+Whether your project is an exhibit or a book project, the designer will provide samples for you to consider based on your budget and desired look.
 Simultaneous with design and writing, a producer will be chosen and materials will be confirmed.

 -